HugoFara/pylinkage/README.md

 ## Usage

-As of today, the code is segmented in three parts:
+As of today, we segment the code in main three parts:
 * [linkage.py](https://github.com/HugoFara/pylinkage/blob/master/pylinkage/linkage.py) this module describes joints and linkages
   * Due to the geometric approach, joints (instances of ``Joint`` object) are defined without links.
   * The ``Linkage`` class that will make your code shorter.